 Figure 9.
-Increment of deformation during the last 5 min of the test (between -5.05% and -5.55%).
-Kink band formation (within dashed black ellipses) at crack tips and crack closure are observed.
-Left: Pictures of the speckled surface used for DIC.
-Right: Principal component of the strain field superimposed on the equivalent strain field.
+Increment of deformation during the last $5 \min$ of the test (between -5.05 and -5.55%).
+Kink band formation (within dashed black ellipses) at the crack tips and crack closure are observed. (a) Pictures of the speckled surface used for DIC. (b) Principal components of the strain field superimposed on the equivalent strain field.

-Crack formation is relaxing these high local stresses, and meanwhile, stress concentration is translated at the crack tips.
-Previous studies on columnar ice performed at higher strain-rate ($\dot{\varepsilon} = 4 \times 10^{-3} s^{-1}$) but similar temperature ($T = -10^{\circ}C$) (Batto and Schulson, 1993; Iliescu and Schulson, 2004) evidenced the typical mechanism of wing-crack formation at crack tips.
-Wing cracks appear as the result of tensile stress concentration at the crack tips and can lead to the overall failure of the sample

-5 by propagating through it, or by connecting to other cracks.
+Crack formation relaxes these high local stresses, and meanwhile, stress concentration is translated at the crack tips.
+Previous studies on columnar ice performed at higher strain rate ($\dot{\varepsilon} = 4 \times 10^{-3} \text{ s}^{-1}$) but similar temperature (T = -10 °C; Batto and Schulson, 1993; Iliescu and Schulson, 2004) evidenced the typical mechanism of wing-crack formation at the crack tips.
+Wing cracks appear as the result of tensile stress concentration at the crack tips and can lead to the overall failure of the sample by propagating through it, or by connecting to other cracks.
 Recently, a similar mechanism of wing cracks propagation has been characterized by DIC in a soft rock by Nguyen et al. (2011), and they were able to quantify the different fracture modes (opening, closing and shearing) thanks to local strain measurements.

-The experiment presented here being performed in conditions equivalent to a lower strain rate (although through imposed load conditions) compared to Batto and Schulson (1993), the stress concentration at the crack tips is not relaxed by the formation

-- 10 of wing cracks but by plasticity mechanisms in the creep zone at the tip.
-Dislocations are therefore expected to nucleate and propagate at crack tips as shown by Rice and Thomson (1974).
-Recently, Argon (2001) showed that both nucleation of dislocations at crack tip, and the mobility of the nucleated dislocations come into play to induce the stress relaxation responsible for a crack arrest.
-Considering the high temperature conditions of our experiments, the dislocation multiplication leads to dynamic recrystallization mechanisms to occur in the creep zone nearby crack tips.
-Indeed, nucleation of new grains is observed very - 15 close to the crack tips of crack 2, 3 and 4 (figure 5) and dislocation substructures as subgrains are being formed for instance around crack tips of cracks 1 and 2 (figure 9).
-These observations reveal that plasticity-driven recrystallization mechanisms are efficient to relax the local tensile stresses initiated at crack tips.
+As the experiment presented here is performed in conditions equivalent to a lower strain rate (although through imposed load conditions) compared to Batto and Schulson (1993), the stress concentration at the crack tips is not relaxed by the formation of wing cracks but by plasticity mechanisms in the creep zone at the tip.
+Dislocations are therefore expected to nucleate and propagate at the crack tips as shown by Rice and Thomson (1974).
+Recently, Argon (2001) showed that both nucleation of dislocations at the crack tip, and the mobility of the nucleated dislocations come into play to induce the stress relaxation responsible for a crack arrest.
+Considering the high-temperature conditions of our experiments, the dislocation multiplication leads to dynamic recrystallization mechanisms to occur in the creep zone near crack tips.
+Indeed, nucleation of new grains is observed very close to the crack tips of cracks 2, 3 and 4 (Fig. 5) and dislocation substructures as sub-grains are formed, for instance around crack tips of cracks 1 and 2 (Fig. 9).
+These observations reveal that plasticity-driven recrystallization mechanisms are efficient to relax the local tensile stresses initiated at the crack tips.

-Local stresses associated with grain interactions during deformation of ice was indeed shown to be strongly heterogeneous, and to be responsible for the initiation of subgrain boundaries at the end of primary creep (Piazolo et al., 2015).
-Observation of crack initiation nearby grain boundaries and within grain interior is another evidence of such local stress concentration.
+Local stresses associated with grain interactions during deformation of ice was indeed shown to be strongly heterogeneous, and to be responsible for the initiation of sub-grain boundaries at the end of primary creep (Piazolo et al., 2015).
+Observation of crack initiation near grain boundaries and within grain interior is another evidence of such local stress concentration.